Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-According to AreaSearch's aggregation of ATO data released on 30 June 2022 for financial year 2022, Turramurra had a median income among taxpayers of $66,542.
-The average income level stood at $124,637.
-Nationally, these figures are exceptionally high compared to the national median and average incomes of $56,994 and $80,856 respectively.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Turramurra's median income would be approximately $74,933 as of September 2025, with the average estimated to be around $140,354.
-From the Australian Bureau of Statistics Census conducted on 10 August 2021, household incomes in Turramurra rank highly nationally, between the 85th and 96th percentiles.
-Income analysis shows that the majority of residents, 37.7% or 7,816 people, fall within the $4,000+ income bracket, which differs from regional levels where the $1,500 - $2,999 category is most prevalent at 30.9%.
-A substantial proportion of residents, 49.1%, earn more than $3,000 weekly, indicating strong purchasing power within the community.
-Housing expenses account for 14.2% of income, and Turramurra residents rank highly in terms of disposable income, placing them in the 96th percentile nationally.
+According to AreaSearch's aggregation of latest postcode level ATO data released for financial year ended June 2022, Turramurra had a median income among taxpayers of $66,542.
+The average income stood at $124,637.
+Nationally, these figures are exceptionally high compared to the national averages of $56,994 and $80,856 for Greater Sydney respectively.
+Based on Wage Price Index growth of 12.61% from financial year ended June 2022 to September 2025, current estimates would be approximately $74,933 (median) and $140,354 (average).
+From the Census conducted in August 2021, household, family, and personal incomes in Turramurra rank highly nationally, between the 85th and 96th percentiles.
+Income analysis reveals that the $4000+ bracket dominates with 37.7% of residents (7,818 people), differing from regional levels where the $1,500 - 2,999 category predominates at 30.9%.
+Higher earners represent a substantial presence with 49.1% exceeding $3,000 weekly, indicating strong purchasing power within the community.
+Housing accounts for 14.2% of income.
+Strong earnings rank residents within the 96th percentile for disposable income.
 The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income